alphagov/govuk-content-metadata/prodigy_annotation/README.md

 ## Prodigy Annotation Environment

 This repository folder has been created to ensure a seamless and portable annotation environment for annotators.

-It follows a three-stage process:
+It follows a multi-stage process:
 1. [Set up the environment](#1-setup-instructions)
 2. [Build the environment using Docker](#2-build-the-environment)
 3. [Begin annotation](#3-start-annotating)

-In addition, once the annotation effort is completed:
 4. [Review, compare and solve conflicts among the annotations of multiple annotators](#4-to-review-and-moderate-annotations-from-multiple-annotators)
 5. [Export the annotations from Prodigy to a JSONL file](#5-export-annotations-to-a-jsonl-file).